ptomato/talks/tc39-2026-03/README.md

 ---

-## Form in which to Publish Temporal
+## Form in which to publish Temporal

 - Stick it in ECMA-262 like any other proposal
 - Give it a separate page in ECMA-262 (would be ECMA-262-2)